jonlpersson/ed-latimore/site/_posts/2022-03-09-why-did-i-box.md

   - physical-mastery
 description: >-
   In this essay, I explain why I started boxing.
-I think all fighters will see a big of themselves in this post.
+I think all fighters will see a bit of themselves in this post.
 image: /assets/images/drafts/why-i-fight.jpeg
 ---
 “Good.
 You’re too smart for boxing.”